Clostridium perfringens: Toxins, Gas Gangrene, Diagnosis

 Culture

-Culture plates should be incubated anaerobically at 37oC for 2 days.
+Culture plates are incubated anaerobically at 35–37°C for up to 2 days.
 Clostridium perfringens do not produce spores in media routinely used in the clinical laboratory.

 Blood agar: After overnight incubation on blood agar, colonies are usually 1 to 3 mm in diameter, but may reach a diameter of 4 to 15 mm after prolonged incubation.
 Colonies are usually flat, somewhat rhizoid, and raised centrally.
 Some colonies tend to spread, but they do not swarm.